White Rock BC Best Dog Walking Routes

 We break down the difficulty like this:

-- Easy & Short (1.1-3.0 miles): Duprez Trail, Chickadee Loop Extended, and White Rock Promenade work brilliantly for older dogs or quick morning outings.
+1. Easy and short: the Duprez Trail, Chickadee Loop Extended, and White Rock Promenade work brilliantly for older dogs or quick morning outings.

 Questions Often Asked